The Mathematics Department has achieved great success in recent years at both GCSE and A level.

 - Mr S Memon (Second in Department)

-- Mrs S Smith ((Head of Fourth Year))
+- Mrs S Smith (Head of Year)

 The ability of pupils and their desire to study Mathematics do vary greatly but we pride ourselves on achieving the very best results for every pupil.
 This subject is certainly challenging for many but we try very hard to ensure that it is enjoyable for all.
+Pupils are set from the start of the Second Year allowing them to work with pupils of a similar ability at a pace to suit them.

-A large proportion of the 6th Form study Mathematics in one form or another and the vast majority of those find that their Mathematics result has a direct bearing on their successful application to university.
+A large proportion of the Sixth Form study Mathematics in one form or another and the vast majority of those find that their Mathematics result has a direct bearing on their successful application to university.
 In recent years several of our very best mathematicians have gone on to study the subject further at the very best universities.

 Every pupil in school has the opportunity to take part in the UK Maths Challenge.
 This is a national Mathematics competition aimed at the top third of the ability range.
 We have had many successes at all levels with several pupils each year being asked to take part in further competitions by the invitation of the organisers.
 These competitions give the very best students the chance to shine and if you can achieve at this level, you really can describe yourself as a mathematician!

-We run twice-weekly workshops for sixth formers and pupils lower down the school where they can ask for help with work outside the classroom environment.
+We run twice-weekly workshops for Sixth Formers and pupils lower down the school where they can ask for help with work outside the classroom environment.

 For more information, contact the department head at: firstname.lastname@example.org